 WAIT!
 DON'T GO!
 I know you've seen hundreds of Copy Cat recipes for this Olive Garden Zuppa Toscana Soup and you've probably eaten it at every neighborhood soup pot luck you've ever been to, and you're probably tired of it . . .
 BUT HEAR ME OUT!

-THIS version of Zuppa Toscana Soup has shot it’s way to the top of my soup love board and I’ve been positively ecstatic to share it with you all month.
+THIS version of Zuppa Toscana Soup has shot it's way to the top of my soup love board and I'm so excited for you to try it out!

 But here's the thing, I didn't really get the fascination with it.
 I knew it was a heavy cream based soup, but it always seemed quite thin to me and the grease streaks throughout weren't especially appealing either.